jmettraux/botaku/README.md

 # botaku

-A Slack bot abstraction, built on top of [faye-websocket](https://github.com/faye/faye-websocket-ruby).
+A Slack bot abstraction, built on top of [faye-websocket](https://github.com/faye/faye-websocket-ruby) and [httpclient](https://github.com/nahi/httpclient).

 ## use